We’ve all got our hobbies—pastimes we dedicate some of our spare hours to because we find them fun or fulfilling.

 You can probably think of several Instagram, Facebook, YouTube, or Twitter accounts that amassed large audiences simply by curating memes and viral videos or tapping into a niche of humor that no one else was serving.
 Who knew all those hours scrolling your social feeds would be one of the hobbies that make money?

 Once you have an audience, you can partner with brands to do sponsored posts or turn your best running jokes into t-shirts and other products.

 Examples of this include:

-You might be skeptical about the notion of making money playing your favorite games, but if there’s a pattern developing in this list, it’s that if you can get people to pay attention to you, then you can potentially turn it into a profit.
+You might be skeptical about the notion of gaming being one of the hobbies you can make money with from home.
+But if there’s a pattern in this list, it’s that if you can get people to pay attention to you, you can potentially turn it into a profit.

-In this case, it’s the rise of the “Let’s Play” video format that has enabled us to make money via gaming, in particular live-streaming on Twitch.
-Just like YouTube, you can make money by sharing ad revenue.
+In this case, it’s the rise of the “Let’s Play” video format that has enabled us to make money online via gaming, in particular live-streaming on Twitch.
+Just like learning how to make money on YouTube, you can monetize gaming by sharing ad revenue.
 But there’s also the potential to get one-time and subscription donations from a large community of viewers.
 This means the amount you earn through live streaming will vary greatly, but that it’s relatively easy to start at least making residual income.

-While the amount of commitment you need to make a significant income might turn gaming into work for you, you can still have fun with it if you choose to stream a game you love and are good at and bring your personality to the table.
+While the amount of commitment you need to make a significant income might turn gaming into work for you, you can still have fun with it if you choose to stream a game you love, are good at it, and bring your personality to the table.